timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 - `AllFiltersClicked`;
 - `ClearFiltersClicked`.

+The ViewModel decides how those events change source state.
+The View no longer owns rules such as “toggling a filter adds or removes it,” “All clears selected filters,” or “Clear filters resets both query and filters.”
+Those rules move behind an explicit event boundary.

 The category-scroll feedback loop is handled separately in the companion example.
-This catalog UDF stage keeps only query and filter events.

-The ViewModel decides how those events change state.
-The View should not directly mutate `selectedFilters`, manually update `isClearFiltersVisible`, or synchronize chip state and list state in both directions.
+UDF does not choose the scroll authority by itself; the one-authority rule from Stage 3 still applies.
+What UDF does is prevent the View from becoming the place where unrelated transition rules quietly accumulate.

 This is useful before full MVI.
 Direct event-handler methods are often enough.
-A ViewModel that exposes one read-only `StateFlow<UiState>` and accepts explicit events already solves many ownership problems.
+A ViewModel that exposes one read-only `StateFlow<UiState>` and accepts explicit events already creates a clear transition owner.

 The important shift is this: